jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

   - Wash your hands before you eat
   - Flush.

-The second one is probably would you'd immediately associate with refactoring but all of them are related in some way.
+The second one is probably what you'd immediately associate with refactoring but all of them are related in some way.
 As a companion to all four of them, I would add this one:
   - And then remember the Dick-and-Jane books and the first word you learned—the biggest word of all—LOOK.

 ### Clean up your own mess